Description

 Applying this definition to our asset in some examples:

-• Looking at the downside volatility of 6.6% in the last 5 years of Global Sector Rotation Strategy, we see it is relatively smaller, thus better in comparison to the benchmark ACWI (14.5%)
+• The downside deviation over 5 years of Global Sector Rotation Strategy is 6.6%, which is lower, thus better compared to the benchmark ACWI (14.5%) in the same period.

 Sharpe: